 The PCIARC has a dedicated civilian review coordinator to assist in receiving complaints from the public.
 The coordinator works to build trust in the complaint investigation process, increase transparency and public access to the process, lead outreach efforts and serve as a city liaison to the PCIARC.
-The PCIARC Coordinator serves at the pleasure of the director of HREEO in consultation with the chief of police.
+The PCIARC Coordinator serves at the pleasure of the Director of HREEO in consultation with the Chief of Police.
+Julian Roby serves as the Coordinator for the PCIARC.